 The interpretation of this court case should be a warning to adult children who are helping aging parents with assisted living arrangements.
 Carefully read any contract that requires your personal signature.

-If you have any questions or concerns about a document, schedule an appointment with Monteforte Law, P.C. in Wilmington, Massachusetts to have the agreement reviewed prior to signing.
+If you have any questions or concerns about a document, schedule an appointment with Monteforte Law, P.C. in Woburn, Massachusetts to have the agreement reviewed prior to signing.